kschrader/kschrader.github.com/_posts/2012-01-30-building-a-data-team.markdown

 title: Building a Data Science Team at a Startup - An Engineering Perspective
 date: 2012-01-30
 ---
-A few observations from spending the last few years building a data science team at a startup, from the perspective of an engineering manager:
+A few random observations from spending the last few years building a data science team at a startup, from the perspective of an engineering manager:

 ## You have no idea what your data science team is going to do.